yogeshwar1203/Music_Player/README.md

-# A Jetpack Compose Android music player app with download music functionality
+# A Android music player app with abackground playing and download music functionality